zhanwangchen/Palindrome-Sentences/README.md

-a palindrome sentence has the same order of alphanumeric characters when read backwards.
+A palindrome sentence has the same order of alphanumeric characters when read backwards.
 For example: was it a car or a cat I saw or
 23 yo banana boy 32.